How to Clarify Your Vision as You Reinvest in Your Fitness Business

 Invite fresh eyes to give you feedback on your fitness facility and find ways to freshen it up.
 Whether it's redoing your signage or retail section, putting new flooring down, or adding a fresh coat of paint to your interior, even small investments can do wonders for business.

 What about expanding?
-Retail vacancies are at seven-year highs, after all.
+Look into local retail vacancies.
 Is the space next to you available?
 Is the landlord slightly desperate to get it rented?
 Think of the possibilities—what if you could get a deal on that space and were able to double your business?
 Don’t be afraid to ask and negotiate to your advantage.

 Upgrading your equipment?